Continuous Integration

 Add deploy to the stages:

-Then append the following deploy job to the end of the file:
+- deploy Then append the following deploy job to the end of the file:

 Find variables for Gitlab CI in the Gitlab web interface: Settings > CI/CD > Variables.

-Add a variable with a key as NETLIFY_AUTH_TOKEN
+Add a variable with a key as NETLIFY_AUTH_TOKEN and set its value to the netlify access

 token.
 You can create it here.

-Similarly, add another variable with a key as NETLIFY_SITE_ID
+Similarly, add another variable with a key as NETLIFY_SITE_ID.
+Set its value to the

 “Site ID” of the site that you want to deploy.
 This will be found on

-site settings > General > Site details > Site information
+site settings > General > Site details > Site information.

 (In case you haven’t created a site, follow the guide